Doctor-Coomer/BLAHAJ-rs/README.md

 ## What is BLÅHAJ-rs?

-This program is a Rust port of the CLI tool [BLAHAJ](https://github.com/GeopJr/BLAHAJ).
+This Program is a Rust port of the CLI tool [BLAHAJ](https://github.com/GeopJr/BLAHAJ).
 The original program was written in Crystal, which to my knowledge has no way to flush I/O. That is annoying.
 The obvious solution was to write it in rust.

 ## Compilation